wasp-lang/wasp/web/docs/auth/overview.md

 </TabItem>
 </Tabs>

-The `getUserFields` function returns an object where the keys represent the field name, and the values are functions that receive the data sent from the client\* and return the value of the field.
+The `userSignupFields` object is an object where the keys represent the field name, and the values are functions that receive the data sent from the client\* and return the value of the field.

 If the value that the function received is invalid, the function should throw an error.

 <small>

-\* We exclude the `password` field from this object to prevent it from being saved as plain-text in the database.
+\* We exclude the `password` field from this object to prevent it from being saved as plain text in the database.
 The `password` field is handled by Wasp's auth backend.
 </small>

 ### `SignupForm` Customization